mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 Getting things organized for the flight overseas is **priority one**.
 I am feeling pressure of the trip because I am getting more forgetful as the day wears on.

-With a tiny window at _Crystal Pool_, I got in some lengths; nothing structured, nothing long, just doing what I can to get some purposeful movement in without piling on more stress.
+No walk or stretching but with a tiny window at _Crystal Pool_, I got in some lengths; nothing structured, nothing long, just doing what I can to get some purposeful movement in without piling on more stress.

 <!---->
 ## TUESDAY JUN 13 🌤